Undergraduate Course: Psychology 2B (PSYL08012)

 Each lecture block will be accompanied by a lecture content-oriented tutorial and a lab that teaches and enhances a general research-related or transferable skill.

-Halfway through the course, in week 6, is Activity Week, when typical lectures, labs and tutorials are suspended.
-The Activity week activities are not assessed.
+Halfway through the course is Flexible Learning Week, when typical lectures, labs and tutorials are suspended.
+Any Flexible Learning Week activities are not assessed.

 Information for Visiting Students